Careers at APEX

 • research, policy analysis, data analytics;

-• Share your talent, insights and skills to advance the APEX mandate
+• Share their talents, insights, and skills to advance APEX’s mission

 • Work with colleagues on issues of mutual interest

-• Broaden your leadership skills and apply key leadership competencies
+• Broaden their leadership skills and apply key leadership competencies

 • Gain experience in the governance of a not-for-profit organization

-• Attend and participate in Board meetings either in person or via electronic means
+• attending and participating in Board meetings, either in person or online;

-• Chair or be a member of an APEX Board Standing Committee
+• chairing or acting as a member of an APEX Board standing committee.

-To be considered you must be an Executive and a Regular Member of APEX.
-If you are not an APEX member, you may join here.
+To be considered for the role, you must be an executive and a member of APEX.
+If you are not an APEX member, you may register or renew your membership to apply.

 Your application package must:

-• share why you wish to be a member of the Board of Directors of APEX
+• share why you wish to be a member of the APEX Board of Directors;

-• include the names and coordinates of two (2) current APEX members who support your nomination
+• include the names and coordinates of two (2) current APEX members who support your nomination; and

-Please send your application package and direct any questions to the Chair of the APEX Nominating Committee – Angela Bate at Angela.Bate@rcaanc-cirnac.gc.ca and cc Dianne Green, APEX Executive at dianneg@apex.gc.ca.
-Applications must be received by 5pm (ET) Friday, June 16th, 2023.
+Please send your application package and direct any questions to the Chair of the 2026 APEX Nominating Committee, Charan Bhullar, at charan.bhullar@servicecanada.gc.ca and cc Cal Piché, APEX Executive (Governance), at calp@apex.gc.ca.
+Applications must be received by 17:00 (ET) Friday, June 19th, 2026.

 Questions and Answers